dominant-strategies/quai-docusaurus/docs/participate/use-quai/block-explorers.md

 ## QuaiScan

 [QuaiScan](https://cyprus1.colosseum.quaiscan.io/), based on the [BlockScout infrastructure](https://www.blockscout.com/), allows users to view data from all Quai blockchains without running a node.
-Each Zone within Quai Network has a unique block explorer link -- the search functionality will automatically route users to the correct Zone explorer, creating a seamless user experience.
+Each zone within Quai Network has a unique block explorer link -- the search functionality will automatically route users to the correct zone explorer, creating a seamless user experience.

 | Zone Name | Zone Index | QuaiScan Link                          |
 | --------- | ---------- | -------------------------------------- |